zwave-js/zwave-js-ui/README.md

 - Configurable Zwave to Mqtt Gateway
 - Zwave Control Panel:
-  - **Nodes management**: check nodes status in the network, change nodes `name` and `location`, get nodes values and configure them, send actions to controller and import/export zwave configuration files
+  - **Nodes management**: check all nodes dicovered in the z-wave network, send/receive nodes values updates directly from the UI and send action to the nodes and controller for diagnostics and network heal
+  - **Custom Node naming and Location**: Starting from v1.3.0 nodes `name` and `location` are stored in a JSON file named `nodes.json`.
+This because not all nodes have native support for naming and location features ([#45](https://github.com/OpenZWave/Zwave2Mqtt/issues/45)).
+This change is back compatibile with older versions of this package: on startup it will get all nodes names and location from the `zwcfg_homeHEX.xml` file (if present) and create the new `nodes.json` file based on that.
+This file can be imported/exported from the UI control panel with the import/export buttons placed on the top of nodes table, on the right of controller actions select.
   - **Groups associations**: create associations between nodes (also supports multi-instance associations, need to use last version of openzwave-shared)
   - **Custom scenes management**: (OpenZwave-Shared scenes management has actually some bugs and it's limited so I have made a custom scenes implementation that uses the same APIs but stores values in a JSON file that can be imported/exported and also allows to set a timeout to a value in a scene)
 - Log debug in UI